apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/count/description.md

 You can find the full code of this example in the playground window, which you can run and experiment with.
 {{if (eq .Sdk "python")}}
 `Count.globally` returns the number of integers from the `PCollection`.
-If you replace the `integers input` with this `map input` and replace `beam.combiners.Count.Globally` on `beam.combiners.Count.PerKey` it will output the count numbers by key :
+If you replace the `integers input` with this `map input` and replace `beam.combiners.Count.Globally` with `beam.combiners.Count.PerKey` it will output the count numbers by key :

 ```
 beam.Create([